ymadoff/ryba/hadoop/core.coffee.md

       core_site['fs.defaultFS'] ?= "hdfs://#{ctx.config.hdp.nameservice}:8020"
       # Set the authentication for the cluster.
 Valid values are: simple or kerberos
       core_site['hadoop.security.authentication'] ?= 'kerberos'
-      # This is an [OPTIONAL] setting.
-If not set, defaults to
-      # authentication.authentication= authentication only; the client and server
-      # mutually authenticate during connection setup.integrity = authentication
-      # and integrity; guarantees the integrity of data exchanged between client
-      # and server aswell as authentication.privacy = authentication, integrity,
-      # and confidentiality; guarantees that data exchanged between client andserver
-      # is encrypted and is not readable by a “man in the middle”.
-      core_site['hadoop.rpc.protection'] ?= 'authentication'
       # Enable authorization for different protocols.
       core_site['hadoop.security.authorization'] ?= 'true'
+      # A comma-separated list of protection values for secured sasl
+      # connections.
+Possible values are authentication, integrity and privacy.
+      # authentication means authentication only and no integrity or privacy;
+      # integrity implies authentication and integrity are enabled; and privacy
+      # implies all of authentication, integrity and privacy are enabled.
+      # hadoop.security.saslproperties.resolver.class can be used to override
+      # the hadoop.rpc.protection for a connection at the server side.
+      core_site['hadoop.rpc.protection'] ?= 'authentication'
       # Context
       ctx.hconfigure = (options, callback) ->
+        options = [options] unless Array.isArray options
+        for opt in options
-        options.ssh = ctx.ssh if typeof options.ssh is 'undefined'
+          opt.ssh = ctx.ssh if typeof opt.ssh is 'undefined'
-        options.log ?= ctx.log
+          opt.log ?= ctx.log
-        options.stdout ?= ctx.stdout
+          opt.stdout ?= ctx.stdout
-        options.stderr ?= ctx.stderr
+          opt.stderr ?= ctx.stderr
         hconfigure options, callback
       # Environment
       ctx.config.hdp.hadoop_opts ?= 'java.net.preferIPv4Stack': true